bandhanRoy/realtime-chat-app-backend/README.md

 DB_USERNAME | DB username      |  The database user name can be empty ''
 DB_PASSWORD | DB password     |   The database password can be empty ''

+1. A .env file needs to created having the above configuration.
 2. If database is mongo cloud then the connection path needs to be changed.
 DB connection path `src/db/db-conn.js`.
 Comment out the old connString path and uncomment the the commented connString.

 ### Available scripts
 In this project you can run `npm start`.
 This will start the node js server on the port that is mentioned on the **.env** file.
+Open [http://localhost:8181/] to check if the server.

 You can also run the `npm run dev:server`.
-This will run your application in development mode on the port that is mentioned on the **.env** file
+This will run your application in development mode on the port that is mentioned on the **.env** file.
+Open [http://localhost:8181/] to check if the server.

 `npm test` will run the unit test cases for this project.

+### Docker
+Docker file is available in the root `Dockerfile`.

+###### Commands to build docker
+> docker build -t your app name:version  -f Dockerfile .

+###### Commands to run docker
+1. Without shell
+> docker run -d -p 80:80 your app name:version
+2. With the shell
+> docker run -it -p 80:80 your app name:version